 How everyone working in Microsoft 365 will benefit from Copilot

-Let’s look at how we’ll all be using Copilot by the end of the year.
-And keep reading to find out about more advanced use cases for businesses too.
+So, let’s look at how we’ll all eventually be using Copilot.
+Keep reading to the end to find out about more advanced business use cases too.

 Creating content with Copilot